Don’t know where to start? Feeling overwhelmed by when to do what?

 12 months until the big day

-Pin down your partner and write a list of your priorities for the day, and which you would consider to be ‘extras’ if budget allows.
+Pin down your partner and write a list of your priorities for the day, and which you would consider being ‘extras’ if budget allows.
 It helps to look at bridal magazines and idea boards such as Pinterest to get an idea of the wedding style that suits you perfectly.

 The venue will set the tone for your whole wedding and this will need to be secured well in advance.
 Once you secure the venue it is often worthwhile to send out a save the date, to ensure that everyone will be able to make it.
 Decide on a menu and book a caterer, remembering to include the all-important cake!
 It’s also a time to decide who you want to be a part of the bridal party, and consider if you want bridesmaids.

 8 months to go, it’s time to round up your mum, sister or best friend and shop for a wedding dress.
 Whether you choose something timeless and classic, or modern and funky make sure you leave enough time for dressmaker fittings.
 Decide upon your colour scheme and if you’re having bridesmaids, match up the dresses to the scheme, or complementary colours to create a fabulous photo album, and tie in the floristry, invites, cake and décor.
 Make-up and hair are so important, make sure you design your hair and makeup concept with your chosen professional and have a few trials so you can be sure you are happy with it.

 Secure the florist, photographer, colour scheme and entertainment.

 4 months to go

 Make sure your wedding invitations are ordered and sent out.
 Create a spreadsheet of guests and how they have responded so that you can keep track of numbers.
 Make sure that your invite represents the style of your wedding, as this sets the tone of the day and helps guests to know the dress code.